Do Hydrangeas Like Clay Soil? (How to Grow)

 Hydrangeas and Clay Soil pH

 If the soil is acidic, then you can expect blue blossoms.
-Similarly, pink and white coloured flowers appear when pH is alkaline or neutral.
+Similarly, pink and white coloured flowers appear when the pH is alkaline or neutral.

 Though most clay soil is alkaline in nature, there can be acidic soil.
-You must conduct soil test to determine the pH.
+You must conduct a soil test to determine the pH.

 Clay Soil Amendment: How to Improve?

 When clay becomes dry, it turns rock hard.
-Wet clay soil will be sticky and you can’t even walk with your shoes in the garden.
+Wet clay soil will be sticky, and you can’t even walk with your shoes in the garden.

 Having finely textured clay soil is one of the biggest challenges for home gardeners.

-At regular intervals you must keep on adding organic matter to the soil.
+At regular intervals, you must keep on adding organic matter to the soil.
 This addition will help to keep the soil porous and well-drained.

 Important Tip: You can just add compost to clay soil to improve its texture.
-Raised garden beds are big saver for clay soil gardeners.
+Raised garden beds are a big saver for clay soil gardeners.

 Also Read: Can You Mix Epsom Salt With Fertilizer?

-How to Plant Hydrangeas with Clay Soil?
+How to Plant Hydrangeas in Clay Soil?

-You can either a dig hole, add soil amendments to it and grow plants or just plan raised garden beds filled with high quality soil.
+You can either dig a hole, add soil amendments to it and grow plants or just plan raised garden beds filled with high-quality soil.

 2. Add prepared soil amendment to the hole and plant your hydrangea.

 3. As mentioned, you can add well-rotted manure or lead mold to clay soil and put it in the hole.
-Remember organic material should be not more than 10 percent of clay soil.
+Remember, organic material should be not more than 10 per cent of clay soil.

 Check this out: Are eggshells good for hydrangeas?